|

 almsperson received 20d (8p) a week.
 Prayers were said every morning

+and evening.
 In his will, drawn up shortly before his

 death on 24th May 1588, Thomas Cure made his son George responsible for